rockabox/Auxilium.js/README.md

 **Properties**

   - params.css `String` - The css text in which to attach to the Style tag
-  - params.doc `Object` - The specific document to attach the Style tag (Optional)
+  - params.document `Object` - The specific document to attach the Style tag (Optional)
   - params.id `String` - A specific unique identifier of the style tag

 **Scope**: inner function of [style-tag](#module_style-tag)